 Those other books in the Library only talk about the positive aspects of the Interstates.
 They hardly discuss the turmoil they caused as they carved their way across the country.
 I admire that Mr. Swift mentioned the issues of the urban routes through Baltimore, for example.
 When I write about the history of a route, I, too, mention the negatives in addition to the positives.
 I am glad to see a publication which does the same.

 In conclusion, I would recommend The Big Roads.
 It is a well-rounded look at how we have progressed from roads that were narrow, dirt paths to today’s wide, concrete expressways.
 It makes for a good read, especially stuck in traffic on one of the Interstates.

 The PTC’s “belt-tightening” in recent years led to them not printing a map.
-It is evident by looking at this one as it is much smaller than its 2004 ancestor.
-The reason for this change is summed up in a note below the legend:
+It is evident by looking at this one, as it is much smaller than its 2004 ancestor.
+The reason for this change is in a note below the legend:

 The main map of Pennsylvania features images of postcards of the Turnpike at the top of the map.
 A mention of the 70 years of the Turnpike is in the corner, the milestone celebrated the year before.
 One change I like is that the background of the border states are not pink or purple as they were on the 2004 map.

 The back side of the map still includes information on E-ZPass and commercial trucking regulations.
 There is toll information but just like the first run of tickets this year, there is no fare schedule.
 There are strip maps for the system.
 However, the insets of cities which the Turnpike passes through are no longer.
 The following are changes since the 2004 edition:

 Allegheny County/Washington County PA Turnpike 576 completed between Interstate 376 and US 22